Briefing papers and notes

 Publication date: November 2019

 This briefing paper, produced in collaboration with ClimateWorks Foundation, explores how different futures analysis methods can be used to better understand how our rapidly changing world might present challenges and opportunities towards achieving ambitious climate change mitigation goals.
+This animation introduces some of the themes in the paper.

 - Current strategies for climate change mitigation – reducing greenhouse gas emissions to stem climate change – need to be as resilient as possible to future developments.
 Otherwise they might have to be fundamentally re-thought or abandoned for more drastic, ill thought-out or damaging courses of action.